Five-flavor molecular pentaquarks in the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ and $\Xi_c^{(\prime,\,*)} B^{(*)}$ systems: systems

 The non-degeneracy among the $\Xi_b^{\prime} \bar D^{*}$ and $\Xi_b^{*} \bar D^{*}$ bound states is clearly demonstrated for a given cutoff value: each bound state with distinct $I(J^P)$ exhibits a unique dependence on the cutoffs and the bound state properties.
 In particular, the $I(J^P)=0(1/2^-)$ state is the most deeply bound for a given $\Lambda$, whereas the $I(J^P)=0(3/2^-,\,5/2^-)$ states require the largest cutoff to bind.
 This pattern reflects the spin-dependent nature of the interaction potentials, which leads to significant multiplet splitting.
 Such splittings will be essential for distinguishing these molecular pentaquark candidates comprising five different flavors in future experimental searches, analogous to the role played by the fine structure in the identification of the $P_c(4440)$ and $P_c(4457)$ \cite{Aaij:2019vzc} in the $\Sigma_c \bar D^*$ molecular framework.

 We now proceed to perform the coupled-channel calculations for the $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems, treating the isoscalar and isovector sectors separately.
+In the coupled-channel analysis, the channel probabilities $P_i$ provide valuable insight into the nature of a hadronic molecular state, in addition to the binding energy $E$ and the root-mean-square radius $r_{\rm RMS}$.
+If the coupled system is not dominated by the channel with the lowest mass threshold among the included channels, the resulting $r_{\rm RMS}$ typically turns out to be too small, and such a system is unlikely to qualify as a genuine hadronic molecule (see Ref. \cite{Chen:2017xat} for more details).
 For each coupled system, we retain only those solutions in which the dominant channel corresponds to the lowest threshold among the coupled channels, thereby ensuring that the resulting bound state is consistent with the picture of a loosely bound state \cite{Chen:2017xat}.

 \tabcolsep{0.31cm} Table~\ref{massspectra4} summarizes the bound state solutions for the isoscalar $\Xi_b^{(\prime,\,*)} \bar D^{(*)}$ systems obtained from the coupled-channel calculations.
 In these systems, the inclusion of the coupled-channel effects modifies the bound state properties but does not introduce additional loosely bound states beyond those already identified in the single-channel analysis.
 The most significant finding is the lifting of the degeneracy previously observed in the single-channel analysis between the $\Xi_b \bar D^{*}$ bound states with $I(J^P)=0(1/2^-)$ and $0(3/2^-)$.
 We now discuss these findings in detail.